Later Roman Empire: Monarchy

 Diocletian introduced the official ritual of adoratio, ordering that his subjects were to kneel before him and kiss the corner of his robe.
 Traditional imperial titulature was expanded with titles like dominus ("lord"), and Jovius or Herculius (in reference to the gods Jupiter and Hercules, respectively).
 The use of the adjectives "sacred" and "divine" became common when referring anything with direct contact with the emperor, including his bedchamber and treasury.
 Access to the emperors was increasingly controlled by new court officials.
 They were often chosen from among the eunuchs who were always at the emperor's mercy, and were often unpopular.
 Among the new dignitaries, the primicerius was first attested in 312, the praepositus in 326.
 As only top bureaucrats could afford time-consuming and costly travels, low-level provincial officials rarely made contacts with their peers in other provinces.

 The tetrarchs ruled the empire as members of an undivided "imperial college", but they rarely met in person.
 They were mainly staying along the borders and their absence from Rome gave rise to the development of new imperial centers, including Nicomedia, Serdica, Thessalonica and Trier, each provided with a palace, a hippodrome and warehouses.
+In 286 Diocletian moved the imperial court from Rome to Milan, and it became the capital of the western empire until 402, when Honorius moved it to Ravenna.
 Constantinople developed into the empire's unrivalled second capital only during the reign of Theodosius I. From the 380s, the emperors rarely held their court along the frontiers, and the eastern emperors mainly stayed in Constantinople, and their western co-rulers in Milan, Aquileia or Ravenna.